Scandy-co/RouxObjCHelloWorld/README.md

 ScandyCoreManager.scandyCorePtr->initializeScanner(scandy::core::ScannerType::TRUE_DEPTH);
 ```

-After the scanner is initialized, we can either start the preview or configure the scanning parameters like scan size, scan offset, etc. The order of these actions is not important except that the must happen after `initializeScanner`.
+After the scanner is initialized, we can either start the preview or configure the scanning parameters like scan size, scan offset, etc. The order of these two actions is not important except that they must happen after `initializeScanner`.

 From there we are ready to start the scanning process.